timgarwood/business-requirement/README.md

 This repository contains the Spy Team Sign Up Application.
 This application implements the business requirement by having users sign up using an on-screen keyboard.

+The application uses a simple sqlite database to store the users.
+The sqlite database is stored in the workspace root and is called ```spies.db```.

 # Building and Running the application
 The application is a NodeJS server with a React frontend.
 To build the application you will need to build both server and client.